natefessel/cis530project/project_FesselGoodmanObasPaul/output/output_readme.md

 ## In General ...
 as noted in the writeup, we do not have gold labels against which we can evaluate our output.
-As a result, since our models are mainly generative, our output files simply output generated wine descriptions.
+As a result, since our models are mainly generative, our output files simply contain the output of the generated wine descriptions produced by our various models.

 ### C-RNN-GAN Output